Nathanjp91/fastapi-vue-psql-template/{{cookiecutter.project_slug}}/backend/README.md

 # Backend Application

-Contains the API portion of the system
+Contains the API portion of the system.
+Uses Fastapi to serve CRUD routes.
+Database is postgres docker container, modelled and connected with sqlalchemy backend via sqlmodel, using alembic to control models in database

 ## Dependencies
 - python 3.10>